|

 Why You’ll Love This Roasted Tomato Linguine Puttanesca

-- This recipe comes together quickly: The only real cooking involved are the tomatoes and linguine.
+Comes together quickly: The only real cooking involved is the tomatoes and linguine.

-- Panko Breadcrumbs: Don’t sub with fine or fresh breadcrumbs.
+• Panko Breadcrumbs: For a satisfying crunch.
+Don’t sub with fine or fresh breadcrumbs.

-- Anchovies: If you don’t like anchovies, don’t worry.
-You won’t know they’re there.
+• Anchovies: If you don’t like anchovies, don’t worry.
+You won’t know they’re there, but they’re still essential in this recipe.

 See the recipe card below for more information on ingredients and quantities.

-- Roast the tomatoes: Toss the sliced tomatoes on a large baking sheet with olive oil.
-Place the tomatoes skin side down and cook them in the oven at 400F until soft and slightly charred at the bottoms, 15 to 30 minutes.
+1. Roast the tomatoes: Toss the sliced tomatoes on a large baking sheet with olive oil.
+Place the tomatoes skin side down and cook them in the oven at 400F until soft and slightly charred at the bottoms, 15-30 minutes.

 Pro Tips

-Check for pits: If your olives aren’t pitted, be sure to un-pit, de-pit, or whatever-pit before you use them!
+Check for pits: If your olives aren’t pitted, be sure to pit them before use.

 Recipe FAQs